Ottoman destroyer Muavenet-i Milliye: Sinking of Goliath

 The French had asked the assistance of the battleships against the Ottoman counterattacks targeting to recapture Kerevizdere.
 Thus, every night two battleships began to bombard the Ottoman positions.
 The Ottoman side, to eliminate damages caused by these battleships, assigned Muâvenet-i-Millîye.
 During the day, the German captain lieutenant Rudolph Firle and two other officers, who had carried out a reconnaissance mission near Morto Bay earlier, had embarked on Muâvenet-i Millîye to manage the torpedo operations.
 And on 10 May, at 13:30, Muâvenet-i-Millîye arrived at the strait and the preparations for its new assignment had begun.
 It was on 12 May, at 18:40, Muâvenet-i-Millîye went into action.
 Between 19:00 and 19:30, she passed the mines and on 19:40 she anchored in Soğanlıdere and waited until midnight.
 The projectors of the Allied battleships were closed down at 23:30.

 Muâvenet-i-Millîye weighed anchor at 00:30 and slipped through the European side of the strait.
 The Allied destroyers failed to notice her advance.
 At 01:00 on the line astern of Muâvenet-i-Millîye, two destroyers were seen, on the forehead was Goliath.
-Goliath asked the password and Muâvenet-i-Millîye, without losing time, responded with three torpedoes.
+Goliath asked the password and Muâvenet-i-Millîye, without losing time, responded with three torpedoes fired by torpedo officer Ali Haydar Öztalay.
 The first torpedo hit the bridge, the second hit the funnel and the third the stern.
 The battleship capsized almost immediately taking 570 of the over 700 crew to the bottom, including her captain.

 The sinking of Goliath led to direct and drastic upheaval for the British Navy top command and strategy.
 Two days after the loss of their ship, on 15 May 1915, the First Sea Lord Admiral Fisher resigned amidst bitter arguments with the First Lord of the Admiralty, Winston Churchill, causing, on 17 May, Churchill's resignation too.
 General Hamilton noted in his diary that, "The Turks deserve a medal."
 The Allies had failed to achieve their expectations with the landings.
 Thus, the British began to make plans for the resumption of the naval attack.
 However, the torpedoing of Goliath had proven that it would be prohibitively expensive to open the straits by a pure naval attack.
 The valuable modern battleship HMS Queen Elizabeth was recalled from the Dardanelles.
 The subsequent loss of battleships Triumph at Anzac and Majestic at Cape Helles, both torpedoed by U-21, resulted in a further reduction in naval support for the Allied land troops.

 The ship captain, Kıdemli Yüzbaşı Ayasofyali Ahmed Saffed, the German lieutenant Rudolph Firle and his two deputies and the over 90 Ottoman crew were greeted as heroes in Istanbul, all lights along the Bosphorus having been lit specially to their honor, and were rewarded with medals and decorations.